jbellsey/redux-model-utils/docs/actions.md

 Your first question might be: "Yes, but where are the action types?"
 They are created for you.
 There's no need to manually assign them.
-The `modelBuilder` tool can easily create unique action codes from the keys of your action map.
+The `modelBuilder` tool creates unique action codes from the keys of your action map.
 (You can manually override this behavior, as described below.)

 Your second question might be: why must my view know so much about the model?
 The coupling is too tight!
 See [selectors.md](selectors.md) for how you can expose actions in a much more loosely-coupled manner.
-In short, you should not be calling actions directly this way; instead, expose actions as a prop for your components to invoke indirectly.
+In short, you should not be calling actions directly this way; instead, expose actions as a prop.

 ## Action map guidelines